jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-## Azure Extensions
+# Azure Webhook Extensions

-If you deploy your web service to Microsoft Azure, you can use Azure storage Tables and Queues to implement the various components of the webhooks.
+If you deploy your web service to Microsoft Azure, you may want to use Azure storage Tables and Queues etc. to implement the various components of the webhooks.

-Subscriptions can be stored in Azure table storage, and events can be queued and relayed by a WorkerRole from an Azure queue.
+Subscriptions can simply be stored in Azure table storage, and Events can be queued in a Azure Queue, and then relayed by a WorkerRole to subscribers.

 ![](https://raw.githubusercontent.com/jezzsantos/ServiceStack.Webhooks/master/docs/images/Webhooks.Azure.PNG)